upbound/docs/content/providers/provider-azure/authentication.md

 ```

 Your credential `source` must be `Secret` and you must specify the namespace,
-name, and key if you created a different secret name (`azure-secret`) or
+name, and key if you used different values.
-created within a different namespace.

 Apply your configuration.